-Polyurethane floor finish comes in either water-based or oil-based versions.
-Water-based polyurethane is easier to work with and quicker to dry, but wears down faster than the oil-based finish.
+There is no specific floor polyurethane versus regular polyurethane.
+However, the floor finish comes in either water-based or oil-based versions.
+Water-based polyurethane is easier to work with and quicker to dry but wears down faster than the oil-based finish.
 Oil-based polyurethane finish, while hard and durable, is noxious when applied and takes at least twice as long to dry.

 Polyurethane finish is transparent.
 It comes in a range of sheens, from flat to glossy.
 It resists fungus, mold, and mildew well.
 One feature that makes it particularly good for flooring is that it is waterproof.
 Because polyurethane dries to a hard finish, it's especially good at resisting scratches and scuffs.

 Slow drying time